-- 6. Once the inspection of the vehicle is completed, the officer will log-on immediately.
+- place the items on property as evidence and a copy of the report will go to the team sergeant of the officer checking in. - 6.
+Once the inspection of the vehicle is completed, the officer will log-on immediately.
 Any required business in the station or at any other location will occur after logging on with the Combined Communications Center and advising them of the officer's location. - 7.
 It will be the responsibility of the team sergeant or corporal to be present to ensure that there is an orderly vehicle transfer.
 Vehicles will not be left unattended in the basement unless parked in a designated/assigned space.